octokit/octokit.net/README.md

 to compile it yourself, you’ll need:

 * Visual Studio 2012 or later, or Xamarin Studio
-* PowerShell 2.0 or greater. _For our build scripts_.
 * Windows 8 or higher to build and test the WinRT projects

 To clone it locally click the "Clone in Windows" button above or run the following git commands.